nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

-- Editing the phone number and email address of the first student to be _97654321_ and _jtan@u.nus.edu_.
+- Edits the phone number and email address of the first student to be _97654321_ and _jtan@u.nus.edu_.

     - `editStudent 1 p/97654321 e/jtan@u.nus.edu`